 From 2012 there followed a series of archaeological excavations.
 Many of these involved the local community, as well as Centre for Applied Archaeology at the University of Salford.
 In 2013 the Heritage Lottey Fund gave £267,000 to the Radcliffe Heritage Project to investigate the site and publicise their finds.
 Not only were the tower and hall site investigated, but also the later farm and cottages that were built nearby.
 Finds revealed that the Great Hall would have had a floor made from glazed tiles.
 Green ridge roof tiles were also discovered, which would have topped the thatch of the hall.
 Pottery included 15th century Cistercian ware which is made of a red clay with a brown iron glaze.
 This included drinking pots, some with one handle and some with two, as well as storage jars.

 Today the medieval fabric of the tower has been professionally conserved and restored, and the area around it landscaped.
 Interpretation notices tell you all about the history of the site.
 If you examine the ground in front of the large doorway, you can see where the Great Hall would have butted up against Radcliffe Tower, as the archaeologists have helpfully left its footprint in the grass.
-If you look at the photograph on the left (click to enlarge it)- the diagonal roof line of the hall can be seen, and smaller irregular stonework of the interior wall which would have been plastered can also be made out.
+If you look at the photograph above the diagonal roof line of the hall can be seen, and smaller irregular stonework of the interior wall which would have been plastered can also be made out.
 The three blocked large fireplaces are very obvious on three of the sides of the tower, created when the bottom floor was converted from a storage room to a kitchen.

 Today Radcliffe Tower has been incorporated into Close Park which also has a heritage trail.
 An excellent website has been set up (the Radcliffe Manor Website- see link below) to give lots of details and pictures of the site and you can view the trail and more history by visiting it.
 The Tower and Park are supported by two groups: Friends of Radcliffe Manor and Friends of Close Park, and their links are also given below.
 It’s a remarkable journey the tower has been on, and it is now a fantastic heritage destination for Radcliffe and the whole of the Lancashire region.